 - Substance use disorders: Chronic use of Molly can result in the development of a substance use disorder.

-The development of a substance use disorder as a result of MDMA abuse would be labeled a hallucinogen use disorder under the current diagnostic scheme.
+The development of a substance use disorder as a result of MDMA abuse would be labeled a hallucinogen use disorder under the current diagnostic scheme, though some may refer to it as an ecstasy use disorder.
 According to APA, the signs of a hallucinogen use disorder include:

 Some sources suggest that chronic use of MDMA may result in a mild level of physical dependence, demonstrating withdrawal from MDMA is not a diagnostic criterion for a hallucinogen use disorder because most hallucinogenic drugs do not result in the development of physical dependence.
 A formal diagnosis of a hallucinogen use disorder can only be made by a licensed mental health clinician.